Subscribe to stay updated

 This means the product labels you adhere to the packaging is the blank canvas for your design.

-Your packaging material will limit how your packaging can be printed - that is, if you decide to print some form of packaging solution at all!
+Your packaging material will limit how your packaging can be printed - that is, if you decide to print some form of custom packaging solution at all!
+Nearly all printing options are available to a product's packaging in the food industry.

 Bakery boxes can be printed like any type of standard pulp-based packaging, and in most cases, it is safe to come in contact with food.